Register for Free edWebinars Below

 Join live or receive a link to the recording and earn a CE certificate

 How Are the Children?
 What Parents and Caregivers Need to Cope With Home-based Learning

 Wednesday, May 27, 2020 @ 5:00 pm - 6:00 pm EDT

 Presented by Doris Corporan, Counselor, NYC; and Windy Lopez-Aflitto, Vice President of Content and Partnerships, Learning Heroes

 Hosted by Barbara Pape, Policy and Communications Director, Learner Variability Project, Digital Promise

 Get a CE Certificate for this edWebinar Learn more

 Some families have created schedules to help their children stay on task and continue learning at home.
 Some aren’t sure what to do, while others don’t have the time nor energy to provide home-based instruction as they grapple with meeting the basic needs of surviving during a pandemic and economic shutdown.
 What all families need, however, is an understanding of the social and emotional factors that matter during this time of the COVID-19 crisis and how to strive for the skills to keep a sense of safety and security at home.

-In this edWebinar, we will discuss the challenges faced by parents as the nation moves to home-based schooling.
-We will explore the importance of developing and nurturing social and emotional learning at home in order to create a sense of safety and security as children and adults make dramatic changes to everyday living.
-Free resources will be made available throughout this edWebinar to help students, parents/caregivers, and educators keep the learning journey moving forward to the best of everyone’s abilities.
+In this edWebinar, we discuss the challenges faced by parents as the nation moves to home-based schooling.
+We explore the importance of developing and nurturing social and emotional learning at home in order to create a sense of safety and security as children and adults make dramatic changes to everyday living.
+Free resources are made available throughout this edWebinar to help students, parents/caregivers, and educators keep the learning journey moving forward to the best of everyone’s abilities.